jamesmontemagno/CurrentActivityPlugin/README.md

 That’s it!
 Well not really:

 **Application Setup**
-When you install this plugin a **MainApplication.cs** is installed into your android project, otherwise follow the instructons from _readme.txt_ that is installed with the plugin.
+When you install this plugin a **MainApplication.cs** is installed into your Android project (This will not happen if your project has package references), otherwise follow the instructons from [_readme.txt_](https://raw.githubusercontent.com/jamesmontemagno/CurrentActivityPlugin/master/nuget/readme.txt) that is installed with the plugin.

-If you already have an Application class then you should copy over the important bits that can be found in the _readme.txt_
+If you already have an Application class then you should copy over the important bits that can be found in the [_readme.txt_](https://raw.githubusercontent.com/jamesmontemagno/CurrentActivityPlugin/master/nuget/readme.txt)

 **Library Creators**
 Simply set this nuget as a dependency of your project to gain access to the current activity.
 This can be achieved by setting the following in your nuspec: